Leave this site

 3.8.2 Such analysis is designed to:

-3.8.3 The relevant Information Security officer (ISO) is responsible for the output of this analysis which will be communicated through the relevant force Strategic Board who will consider any necessary changes to policy, procedure/SOP or training.
+3.8.3 The relevant Information Security Officer (ISO) and Data Protection Officer are responsible for the output of this analysis which will be communicated through the relevant force Strategic Board who will consider any necessary changes to policy, procedure/SOP or training.

 6.1 The following have been consulted during the formulation of this document:

-7.1 The Information Security Officer will be responsible for ensuring that this procedure/SOP will remain current in line with HMG and ACPO policy.
+7.1 The Information Security Officers in both forces will be responsible for ensuring that this procedure/SOP will remain current in line with other relevant policies and guidance.

 7.2 This procedure/SOP will be reviewed by, or on behalf of, the forces’ SIROs every two years.